Slack for the public sector

 Read about how teams in the public sector use Slack in their day-to-day operations:

-- Slack Security: how enterprise-grade security helps to protect your data and meet your compliance requirements
+- Slack Security: How enterprise-grade security helps protect your data and meet your compliance requirements

 - How to Move Work Forward with Slack’s New FedRAMP Mod Platform